 How Long Will It Take for a Decision to Be Made?

-This is an important question every Social Security applicant wants answered.
+This is an important question every New York Social Security applicant wants answered.
 There are no hard and fast rules, however, a good estimate is that it will take between 3 and 6 months after your initial application is filed before you get a decision on your claim.

 Unfortunately if the initial application is denied, it will take much longer to receive a ruling on an appeal.
 It can take between 12 and 16 months for appeal papers to be processed and a hearing date scheduled.
 That’s a terribly long time to wait.
 It is extremely difficult to get a quick hearing and “dire need” must be shown for an emergency hearing to be set by the Law Judge.